workfi-tools/Protocol/docs/index.md

 </span>

 # Some content

-## P2P Guarantors

-**P2P Guarantor** – a community member with a sufficiently high reputation who can guarantee the quality of interactions with another community member - new or with little reputation - in exchange for a share of the profits.

-Guarantor is responsible by its reputation for the assignee for the entire term of the guarantee given.
-In case the guarantor receives low grades, it decreases the reputation of the guarantor.
-In case of positive evaluations it increases.
-The rate of increase and decrease of the reputation of the guarantor is regulated by the set coefficients and is one of the tools for tuning the reputation macroeconomics.

-**Main scenario –** solve the problem when a new member of the community has no reputation at all and because of this it can be very difficult for him to get the first orders and prove himself

-**Side Scenarios**

-1. The outstaff team manager vouches for the quality of all team members
-2. A top-notch renowned expert audits the performer's competencies and vouches for him in the event of a successful test
-3. Course instructor vouches for his students - performers on the platform, and helps them in case of problems to successfully perform tasks
-4. Professional guarantors are community members who are good at identifying qualifications and predicting the quality of services provided by the performer.
-Possibly help with the most difficult cases to avoid negative evaluations.

-**How it works**

-Let's take the basic scenario as an example.

-**Background**.
-There is some community S with a reputation system R, in which scientific experts advise each other for a fee.
-There is a respected member of the community with a high reputation (20K) named A. There is a new member of the community, B, who is also a high-level expert, but has just registered on the platform and his reputation is 0.
-A and B know each other well.

-1. B asks A to act as his guarantor, and A agrees.
-2. A with the UI calls the method in R: R.guarantee()

 ## Protection against artificial sway/attack of lowering the profile?

 **Case:** 10 users register on the network, create orders for $1 and they are all fulfilled by user X. For this he gets a high score from everyone.